 Dr. Frederick Ord Topping was born on the 13th of December, 1911 at the Woodstock General Hospital in Woodstock, Ontario.
 He was the youngest of 3 children born to John Freeman Topping and the former Ethel May Standfield.
 (His maternal grandmother’s name was Ord.)
 At the time of his birth his family resided at 56 Wellington Street and his father’s occupation was listed as a salesman.
-His siblings were; John “Jack” and Ruth.
+His siblings were; John “Jack” Standfield Topping and Elizabeth “Ruth” Carr Topping.
 By 1921, the Topping family resided at 302 First Street in Midland, Ontario and his father was an accountant.

 Dr. Topping graduated from Midland High School prior to attending medical school at the University of Western Ontario.
 He graduated M.D. in 1937.
-After he interned, Dr. Topping set up his medical practice in Wheatley.
+After completing his internship, Dr. Topping set up his medical practice in Wheatley.

-Dr. Topping was married to Eileen Janet Miller Dunn.
-She was born on the 21st of May, 1914 in Edmonton Alberta.
+Dr. Topping was married to Eileen Janet Miller Dunn in Victoria, B.C. on the 5th of May, 1945.
+Mrs. Topping was born on the 21st of May, 1914 in Edmonton Alberta.
 She was the eldest of 4 children born to James Carmicheal Dunn and the former Agnes Hutchison.
 Her parents were both born in Scotland.
 Her father immigrated to Canada in 1911 and her mother immigrated in 1913.
-Mrs. Topping’s father worked in the coal industry and her siblings were; Agnes, Sheila and James.
+Mrs. Topping’s father worked in the coal industry and her siblings were; Agnes Mary Dunn, Sheila Carmichael Dunn and James Scott Dunn.
 All of her siblings were born in Alberta and in the 1910’s and the 1920’s the family resided at 122nd Street in Edmonton.

 Dr. and Mrs. Topping had 4 children; Anne, John, Allison and Louise.